Veriqloud/ubqc_squidasm/README.md

 - Characteristic to SquidASM.
 File to configure the network and the type of noise that's simulated: Possibility to modify the amount of noise that's simulated on either parties side, as well as the quantum communication channel itself.
 The default configuration (config_default.yaml), a perfect noiseless configuration (config_perfect.yaml), and a customized noise configuration (config_noise.yaml) are provided.
 The user can switch between those in the file run_ubqc.py.

 #### 2.8 run_ubqc.py
 - Characteristic to SquidASM.
 File for simulation control: Yields the possibility to run the simulation N times and infer about the statistical likelyhood of success.
 Configure this file to change the number of runs as well as the output.
+Configuration file is also chosen here.

 ## 3. Running the simulation
 Functioning versions of SquidASM [4] and NetQASM [5] on the user's side are required to run the simulation.
 To run the simulation, head to the directory in which the files are deposited.
 Using the consol, python run_ubqc.py can be used to run the simulation given the current settings provided in run_ubqc.py.
 Possible arguments include: